nielsenchristoffer93/lost-in-translation/README.md

 An online sign language translator as a Single Page Application using the React framework.

+Is using the https://github.com/typicode/json-server as a database in the backend.

+## Startup 🌟

+You will first be displayed with a start-page.
+On this page you will need to supply a name (for loggin in).
+Otherwise you won't be able to reach the translation and profile page.

+## Translation 👈☝🖐🤙🤘🖖🤞✌

+When you've succesfully "logged in" you can start to translate words and sentances.
+This will then translate each letter in the word to the appropriate sign in sign-language and be saved to your translations (which can be viewed on the profile page).

+## Profile 🙋‍♂️

+On this page you can view your previous translations and as well as clearing all previous translations.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).